go-pantheon/api-client/README.md

 ## Code Generation

-vulcan-api-client will be introduced as a submodule in projects like vulcan-gate and vulcan-game, and the projects will provide tools to generate the corresponding code.
+api-client will be introduced as a submodule in projects like janus(gateway) and roma(game server), and the projects will provide tools to generate the corresponding code.

 ## Contributing